-(j) After payment of reasonable expenses of the Trustee (including legal fees and expenses), the application of funds realized upon default will be applied to the payment of expenses of the Authority or rebate only after the payment of past due and current debt service on the Series 2019A Bonds and amounts required to restore the Series 2019A Reserve Account to the Series 2019A Reserve Account Requirement.
+(j) After payment of reasonable expenses of the Trustee (including legal fees and expenses), the application of funds realized upon default will be applied to the payment of expenses of the Authority or rebate only after the payment of past due and current debt service on the Series 2019B Bonds and amounts required to restore the Series 2019B Reserve Account to the Series 2019B Reserve Account Requirement.

-(k) The Series 2019A Bond Insurer will be entitled to pay principal or interest on the Insured Series 2019A Bonds that become Due for Payment but are unpaid by reason of Nonpayment by the Authority (as such terms are defined in the Series 2019A Bond Insurance Policy), and any amounts due on the Insured Series 2019A Bonds as a result of acceleration of the maturity thereof, whether or not the Series 2019A Bond Insurer has received a Notice of Nonpayment (as such terms are defined in the Series 2019A Bond Insurer for the Series 2019A Bond Insurer has received a Notice of Nonpayment (as such terms are defined in the Series 2019A Bond Insurance Policy) or a claim upon the Series 2019A Bond Insurance Policy.
+(k) The Series 2019B Bond Insurer will be entitled to pay principal or interest on the Series 2019B Insured Bonds that will become Due for Payment but will be unpaid by reason of Nonpayment by the Authority (as such terms are defined in the Series 2019B Bond Insurance Policy), and any amounts due on the Series 2019B Insured Bonds as a result of acceleration of the maturity thereof, whether or not the Series 2019B Bond Insurer has received a Notice of Nonpayment (as such terms are defined in the Series 2019B Bond Insurance Policy) or a claim upon the Series 2019B Bond Insurance Policy.

-(1) No contract will be entered into or any action taken by which the rights of the Series 2019A Bond Insurer or security for the payment of the Series 2019A Bonds may be impaired or prejudiced in any material respect except upon obtaining prior written consent of the Series 2019A Bond Insurer.
+(1) No contract will be entered into or any action taken by which the rights of the Series 2019B Bond Insurer or security for the payment of the Series 2019B Insured Bonds may be impaired or prejudiced in any material respect except upon obtaining prior written consent of the Series 2019B Bond Insurer.

-(m) Only (1) cash, (2) non-callable direct obligations of the United States of America ("Treasuries"), (3) evidences of ownership of proportionate interests in future interest and principal payments on Treasuries held by a bank or trust company as custodian, under which the owner of the investment is the real party in interest and has the right to proceed directly and individually against the obligor and the underlying Treasuries are not available to any person claiming through the custodian or to whom the custodian may be obligated, (4) subject to the prior written consent of the Series 2019A Bond Insurer, pre-refunded municipal obligations rated "AAA" and "Aaa" by S&P and Moody's, respectively, or (5) subject to the prior written consent of the Series 2019A Bond Insurer, securities eligible for "AAA" defeasance under then existing criteria of S&P or any combination thereof, shall be used to effect defeasance of the Insured Series 2019A Bonds unless the Series 2019A Bond Insurer otherwise approves.
+(m) Only (1) cash, (2) non-callable direct obligations of the United States of America ("Treasuries" for purposes of the Trust Agreement), (3) evidences of ownership of proportionate interests in future interest and principal payments on Treasuries held by a bank or trust company as custodian, under which the owner of the investment is the real party in interest and has the right to proceed directly and individually against the obligor and the underlying Treasuries are not available to any person claiming through the custodian or to whom the custodian may be obligated, (4) subject to the prior written consent of the Series 2019B Bond Insurer, pre-refunded municipal obligations rated "AAA" and "Aaa" by S&P and Moody's, respectively, or (5) subject to the prior written consent of the Series 2019B Bond Insurer, securities eligible for "AAA" defeasance under then existing criteria of S&P or any combination thereof, will be used to effect defeasance of the Series 2019B Insured Bonds unless the Series 2019B Bond Insurer otherwise approves.

-To accomplish defeasance, the Authority will cause to be delivered (i) a report of an independent firm of nationally recognized certified public accountants or such other accountant as shall be acceptable to the Series 2019A Bond Insurer ("Accountant") verifying the sufficiency of the escrow established to pay the Insured Series 2019A Bonds in full on the maturity or redemption date ("Verification"), (ii) an Escrow Deposit Agreement (which is acceptable in form and substance to the Series 2019A Bonds are no longer "Outstanding" under the Trust Agreement and (iv) a certificate of discharge of the Trustee with respect to the Insured Series 2019A Bonds; each Verification and defeasance opinion shall be acceptable in form and substance, and addressed, to the Authority, Trustee and the Series 2019A Bond Insurer.
-The Series 2019A Bond Insurer will be provided with final drafts of the above referenced documentation not less than five business days prior to the funding of the escrow.
+To accomplish defeasance, the Authority will cause to be delivered (i) a report of an independent firm of nationally recognized certified public accountants or such other accountant as will be acceptable to the Series 2019B Bond Insurer ("Accountant" for purposes of the Trust Agreement) verifying the sufficiency of the escrow established to pay the Series 2019B Insured Bonds in full on the maturity or redemption date ("Verification" for purposes of the Trust Agreement), (ii) an Escrow Deposit Agreement (which will be acceptable in form and substance to the Series 2019B Bond Insurer), (iii) an opinion of nationally recognized bond counsel to the effect that the Series 2019B Insured Bonds are no longer "Outstanding" under the Trust Agreement and (iv) a certificate of discharge of the Trustee with respect to the Series 2019B Insured Bonds; each Verification and defeasance opinion will be acceptable in form and substance, and addressed, to the Authority, Trustee and the Series 2019B Bond Insurer.
+The Series 2019B Bond Insurer will be provided with final drafts of the above referenced documentation not less than five business days prior to the funding of the escrow.